Valley of Roses: The Essential Travel Guide to Kalaat M'Gouna

-Kalaat M’Gouna is most famed as the setting for the annual Rose Festival, a celebration that draws visitors from near and far to revel in the stunning floral splendour that blankets the region.
+Kalaat M’Gouna is most famed as the setting for the annual Rose Festival, a celebration that draws visitors from near and far to revel in the region's floral splendour.
 During this magical time of year, the rosa damascena bursts into bloom and harvest season is in full swing.
-But the Valley of the Roses is worthy of a visit, no matter what time of the year you are in Morocco.

-In this Ultimate Travel Guide to the Valley of the Roses in Morocco, discover the top things to see and do in the area, as well as inspiring places to stay and the best time to visit
+In this Essential Travel Guide to Kalaat M'Gouna, discover the top things to see and do in the Valley of Roses, as well as inspiring places to stay and the best time to visit.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!